 Get a head start

-Ask your employer to consider starting a retirement plan
+Ask your employer to start a plan

 Compare job offers

-Think about an individual retirement account
+Get an individual retirement account